Close Quarters Battle Receiver

 Special forces units utilize the CQBR for scenarios such as VIP protection, urban warfare, and other close quarters battle (CQB) situations.

-Its former preliminary National Stock Number (NSN) had been 1005-LL-L99-5996.
-A complete CQBR-equipped carbine now has the NSN 1005-01-527-2288.

 Background

 The M4 carbine and M16 are not ideally suited for all missions due to their relatively long barrels, but the modularity of AR pattern rifles allows the operator to easily replace the upper receiver.
 One of two proposed special mission receivers that were planned for inclusion into the SOPMOD Block II kit, the CQBR has taken off on its own.
-Like the proposed Special Purpose Receiver, the Close Quarters Battle Receiver has been more or less taken on by the Naval Surface Warfare Center, Crane Division (often referred to as NSWC-Crane or just "Crane") as its own project following the CQBR's removal from the SOPMOD program.
+Like the proposed Special Purpose Receiver, the Close Quarters Battle Receiver has been more or less taken on by the Naval Surface Warfare Center Crane Division (often referred to as NSWC-Crane or just "Crane") as its own project following the CQBR's removal from the SOPMOD program.
 Just as the Special Purpose Receiver morphed into the Special Purpose Rifle, and was type-classified as Mk 12 MOD 0/1, the complete CQBR-equipped carbine has been type-classified as the Mk 18 MOD 0, or the Mk 18 MOD 1 with a sightless gas block and full-length accessory rail kit.

 The purpose of the CQBR is to provide operators with a weapon of submachine gun size, but firing an intermediate cartridge, for scenarios such as VIP protection, urban warfare, and other close quarters battle (CQB) situations.
 The CQBR is designed to provide improvement over previous AR-15/M16-type weapons in this category.
 The CQBR is usually issued as a complete weapon system, and not just an upper receiver.
 The CQBR was once only available to Naval Special Warfare units (and by extension, other US Special Operations Forces units), but the Mk 18 MOD 0 has become general issue for Visit, Board, Search, and Seizure (VBSS) missions and, as of 2006, for NCIS agents deploying to active combat zones.
-The Mk 18 is also used by the Coast Guard's Tactical Law Enforcement Teams and Maritime Security Response Teams and the United States Navy's Explosive Ordnance Disposal (EOD) Operators.
+The Mk 18 is also used by the Coast Guard's Maritime Law Enforcement Specialists within both Deployable Specialized Forces and Tactical Law Enforcement Teams, as well as the United States Navy's Explosive Ordnance Disposal (EOD) Operators.
 It is also used by both Marine Force Recon Teams and Critical Skills operators from MARSOC, and is in most cases the standard weapons of choice for said operators where the range of an M4 is not necessary.

 The short 10.3 in (262mm) barrel length requires special modifications to function reliably.
 The gas port is opened from 0.062 to 0.070 in (1.6 to 1.8mm).
 A one-piece McFarland gas ring replaces the three-piece gas ring set.
 The standard four-coil extractor spring is replaced with a commercial off-the-shelf (COTS) five-coil spring.
 An O-ring surrounds the extractor spring.
 The standard M4 flash hider has been replaced with the M4QD flash hider for suppressor compatibility.